SimonLaub/NLP_JobTrend/README.md

 Details:<br>
 <br>
 This folder contains a number of NLP files used in connection with the JobTrend Project (at Eaaa).<br>
-<i>In the program Jobtrend, we have a search function that looks for skills in JobAds
-(Skills that a company hope an employee have).
+Core idea we are exploring here: <i>In the program Jobtrend, we have a search function that looks for skills in JobAds (Skills that a company hope an employee have).
 Available courses at Eaaa should then be able to give employees these skills</i>.<br>
 <br>